NICHD-BSPC/intro-rnaseq-hpc/README.md

 2. Understand best practices for designing an RNA-seq experiment and analyzing the resulting data.

 ### Weekly Schedule

+Note: Links to weekly lessons will be provided approximately one week in advance

 |        | Topic |
 |--------|-------|